 The program provides therapeutic foster care during times when their intensive needs require out-of-home therapeutic care.
 Whether re-unifying children and youth with their own or extended family or connecting them with other natural supports, our primary goal is to establish and/or support permanency (lifelong, stable connections) for every child in our care.

 Learn more about our Enhanced Family Treatment and therapeutic foster care programs.

-Our Family and Community Based programs provide individualized, child-centered and family-friendly support to help families with children from age 4-17 who have significant emotional, behavioral, or mental health challenges.
+Our Family and Community Based Services provide individualized, child-centered and family-friendly support to help families with children from age 5-18 who have significant emotional, behavioral, or mental health challenges.

-Family and Community Based programs offer therapeutic supports which may vary in type and intensity, as they are based on each family’s specific needs.
-Services may include assessment, respite for families, in-home family support, parent education related to child development and mental/behavioral health, living skills for specific skill development for children, crisis intervention, and advocacy to help the family access needed services and supports.
+Family and Community Based Services offer therapeutic supports which may vary in type and intensity, as they are based on each family’s specific needs.
+Services may include assessment, in-home family support, parent education related to child development and mental/behavioral health, living skills for specific skill development for children, crisis intervention, and advocacy to help the family access needed services and supports.

 Clients are referred through various Howard Center programs, schools or community providers.
 For more information, please call 802-488-6635 or 802-488-6000.